-9/11 Hero Welles Crowther, ‘the Man in the Red Bandana,’ Still Inspires Others to Do Good
+Heroes Among Us: 9/11 Hero Welles Crowther, 'the Man in the Red Bandana,' Still Inspires Others to Do Good

 Welles Crowther died saving lives on 9/11 — and is still inspiring others with the selfless courage he displayed that horrific day.

-“Young people come up to me over and over and over again and say, ‘We want to try to be like Welles,’” his mother, Alison Crowther, tells PEOPLE Now.
+“Young people come up to me over and over and over again and say, ‘We want to try to be like Welles,’” his mother, Alison Crowther, told PEOPLE in 2017.

 After the second hijacked plane hit the World Trade Center’s south tower on Sept.
 11, 2001, Welles “ran toward the danger, not away from it,” his father, Jefferson tells PEOPLE.